3rd Conversation (3C)™ Frequently Asked Questions

 How the health care system would look if the patient-provider relationship was valued

 What needs to happen for that vision to become reality

-What patients and clinicians can do together – next week, next month and next year – to achieve that reality
+What patients, clinicians, and/or health system administrators can do together – next week, next month and next year – to achieve that reality

 How many people do you need to hold a Spark Event?

-The ideal number of participants for an in-person Spark Event is 10-12 patients and 10-12 providers.
-For virtual events, the ideal number is 6 patients and 6 providers.
-For both in-person and virtual events, it’s important to have an equal number of patient and provider participants.
+The ideal number of participants for an in-person Spark Event is 24-30 participants.
+For virtual events, the ideal number is 8-24.
+For both in-person and virtual events, it’s important to have an equal number of patient and clinician (or clinician and health system administration) participants.